 That visit, however, even if aberrant at the time in terms of his political affiliation, showed intelligent independent-minded curiosity on the part of the future leader of Cambodian communism.
-Yugoslavia, like southeastern Europe in general, resembled Cambodia closely in its pre-revolutionary social and economic structures, and the way in which communism was developing there could not help but be relevant for study by young Southeast Asian communists.
-Of all Eastern Europe, Yugoslavia, with its very small industry and the overwhelming peasant character of its society and revolutionary party, was of particular interest, and together with Bulgaria is relevant comparatively for the smallholder predominance in their agricultures and the very small number of large landlords.
+Yugoslavia, like southeastern Europe in general, resembled Cambodia closely in its pre-revolutionary social and economic structures, and the way in which communism was developing there could not help but be relevant for study by young Southeast Asian Communists.
+Of all Eastern Europe, Yugoslavia, with its very small industry and the overwhelming peasant character of its society and revolutionary party, was of particular interest, and together with Bulgaria is relevant comparatively

 Also of interest was a circumstance largely forgotten now that Yugoslavia has become respectable in the eyes of the West: Yugoslavia's stance in the first few years after World War II as the wild man of international communism.
 On some issues the Yugoslavs seemed more Stalinist than Stalin, and they pushed their national interests to extremes.
-In particular they seemed willing, like Cambodia 30 years later, to provoke a major war over their territorial claims to Trieste, a matter in which the USSR did not share their enthusiasm.
+In particular they seemed willing, like Cambodia thirty years later, to provoke a major war over their territorial claims to Trieste, a matter in which the USSR did not share their enthusiasm.65